How to teach your children good money habits

 The hardest part of saving is due to a lack of knowledge.
 Many people believe that saving options are only open to the working class and wealthy society.
 As parents, we want the best for our children.
 While we may want them to have the latest toys or coolest gadgets, this will not set them up for financial success later in life.
 We want them to be secure, and for this, we need to lay a foundation that teaches them how to manage their money.

-Colin Long, Director of the Consolidated Group, says start teaching your children financial education early.
+Colin Long, director of the Consolidated Group, says you should start teaching your children financial education early.

 Long’s top five habits that will help them become financial superheroes are: